 |Sales / Fixed Assets||

-For casinos that are publically-traded, the availability of financial data makes it possible to compare a subject company to industry benchmarks and apply industry multiples.
-When valuing a casinos, however, it is important to use benchmarks and multiples based on companies that are similar to the subject company.
+For casinos that are publicly-traded, the availability of financial data makes it possible to compare a subject company to industry benchmarks and apply industry multiples.
+When valuing a casino, however, it is important to use benchmarks and multiples based on companies that are similar to the subject company.

 The top publicly traded U.S. casino companies, ranked by market capitalization, are: